Bay Area Farmer Training Program

 About the Program

-Our newest project, the Bay Area Farmer Training Program, provides the education, training and tools for a new generation of farmers in California’s Bay Area to create socially-just, ecologically sustainable and economically viable urban and peri-urban farm businesses.
+The Bay Area Farmer Training (BAFT) program is in collaboration with MESA and provides educational training and tools for a new generation of farmers in California’s Bay Area to create socially-just, ecologically sustainable and economically viable urban and peri-urban farm businesses.

 This program supports immigrants, refugees, formerly incarcerated, and under-resourced beginning farmers in having strong voices to lead their communities towards thriving, equitable and resilient food systems.
-In partnership with local farms, educators, and activist, Lead Educator Ana Galvis Martinez offers a comprehensive program featuring experiential learning, site visits, participatory presentations, anti-oppression trainings, online curriculum, and ongoing mentorship support for those who aspire to farm as a career path.
+In partnership with local farms, educators, and activists, BAFT is a comprehensive program featuring experiential learning, site visits, participatory presentations, anti-oppression trainings, online curriculum, and ongoing mentorship support for those who aspire to farm as a career path.

 The Bay Area Farmer Training Program has a strong hands-on educational component.
 The course offers learning opportunities with experienced farmers through site visits and guest lectures.
 Our curriculum includes visits to Planting Justice’s organic commercial nursery in East Oakland, as well as various local and successful ecological farms in MESA’s network.
 Transportation will be provided, as will laptop chromebooks for completion of the online curriculum.